nixworks/public/news/2009/10/15/index.md

 ##### Uganda
 ### [ Ugandan MP David Bahati proposes creating a capital offence of "aggravated homosexuality" for gay sex with people under 18, disabled people or when the accused is HIV-positive. ](/news/2009/10/15/ugandan-mp-david-bahati-proposes-creating-a-capital-offence-of-aggravated-homosexuality-for-gay-sex-with-people-under-18-disabled-people.md)
-_Context: gay sex, David Bahati, homosexuality, HIV, Uganda_
+_Context: homosexuality, gay sex, Uganda, HIV, David Bahati_

 ##### U.N.
 General Assembly
 ### [ The U.N.
 General Assembly elects Bosnia and Herzegovina, Brazil, Gabon, Lebanon and Nigeria to the U.N.
 Security Council as non-veto-holding members. ](/news/2009/10/15/the-u-n-general-assembly-elects-bosnia-and-herzegovina-brazil-gabon-lebanon-and-nigeria-to-the-u-n-security-council-as-non-veto-holdin.md)
-_Context: Lebanese, Gabon, U.N.
-Security Council, Nigeria, Brazil, U.N.
-General Assembly, Bosnia and Herzegovina, veto_
+_Context: Nigeria, Gabon, Bosnia and Herzegovina, U.N.
+Security Council, U.N.
+General Assembly, Lebanese, veto, Brazil_

 ##### Narges Kalhor
 ### [ Narges Kalhor, the daughter of a senior adviser to President of Iran Mahmoud Ahmadinejad, applies for asylum in Germany. ](/news/2009/10/15/narges-kalhor-the-daughter-of-a-senior-adviser-to-president-of-iran-mahmoud-ahmadinejad-applies-for-asylum-in-germany.md)